alanmcilwaine/welly-transport/UsabilityPlan/usabilityTestPlan.md

 The intended user base of Team 12's Transport App are daily commuters in the Wellington region.
 Participants in testing consist of 4 groups of 6 students (expected) studying SWEN303 at Victoria University of Wellington.

+# Materials
+* Each participant will be instructed to sign a consent form.
+All of the consent forms will be stored under ./ConsentForms.
+* Each participant will test the prototype on ECS lab computers.

 # Methodology:
 There will be 6-12 test users, who will carry out testing in-person in computer labs CO238 and CO234.
 Testing will be carried out on a Figma prototype of the application.